Olympiacos Volos F.C.: History

 In 1938 Olympiacos achieved the biggest distinction made from a provincial team at the time, succeeding to enter the quarter-finals Greek Football Cup.

 In 1947 Olympiacos won their first Thessalian championship.
 The year 1954 is very successful for the team.
-Furthermore, Olympiacos make a great win over Doxa Dramas in an away game and Olympiacos becomes Panprovincional champion of Northern Greece and won they ticket to the Panhellenic Championship, where they take the decent 5th place.
+Furthermore, Olympiacos make a great win over Doxa Drama in an away game and Olympiacos becomes Panprovincional champion of Northern Greece and won they ticket to the Panhellenic Championship, where they take the decent 5th place.

 The 1955 year then became a notable one in the club history: while the city of Volos was damaged by some earthquakes, Olympiacos Volos had a scheduled Greek Cup match to play in Athens against AEK for the Greek Cup in Athens.
 Due to the city being heavily damaged and due to lack of media information, it seemed Olympiacos Volos would not have managed to get to Athens in time.
 However, the team ultimately managed to arrive in the Greek capital city and even eliminated AEK by beating them 0–1 and go further to the quarter-finals.

 In 1960 the team reached the round of 16 in Greek Cup.
 In 1961 they merged with local club Ethnikos Volos, with Ethnikos-Olympiacos Volos being the new denomination, despite this the team is still commonly referred as Olympiacos Volos.
 In the same year Olympiacos wins the Central Greece championship and had the opportunity to win the promotion in A' Ethniki through a play-off match, which the team lost.

 In 1962–63 Olympiacos completed the B' Ethniki league in a remarkable fifth place.
 In the following season the team ended first, together with Trikala, but lost the promotion once again in a play-off match.
 This was followed by a fourth and a second place in the two next seasons, before Olympiacos eventually managed to get promoted to the top flight in 1966, after winning the Panthessalian championship and then defeating Panelefsiniakos and Kavala on play-offs.

 The first top flight campaign for the club was however not successful, as Olympiacos was relegated in B Ethniki.
 Despite this, the club promptly managed to recover from that, and get back to the top flight in the very next season after winning Veria in a two-legged play-off.
 The same year Olympiacos reached the Greek Cup round of 16.
 Another relegation followed in 1968, after the club ended the league in 16th place.

 In the year 1970, Olympiacos won again B' Ethniki and returned in the A' Ethniki for the third time.
 In 1971–72 the club finished in 13th place they top flight campaign, a result confirmed also in 1972–73 ends in the 13th place.